FAQs

 On this page we answer questions that we are commonly asked.
 If you have any queries that are not covered here, please ask the teacher before or after class or get in touch with us.

-Our studio is heated to a warm 28 degrees for all classes to allow you to go deeper into your poses in a safe way as well as stimulating circulation and promote sweating, which is great for your skin and for de-toxifying.
+Our studio is heated to a warm 28 degrees (from September to June) for all classes to allow you to go deeper into your poses in a safe way as well as stimulating circulation and promote sweating, which is great for your skin and for de-toxifying.

 Yes, please pre-book your class via our website to ensure you have a space.
 It's equally important to cancel if you can no longer make it.
 You must cancel no later than 2 hours before class.

-Yes, mats and towels can be rented for £1 per item (free with unlimited packages).
+Yes, yoga mats and props are provided free of charge.
 You can of course bring your own.

 No, sorry.
 We are a small local studio with limited changing facilities and no shower facilities.
 The majority of our students live locally and arrive dressed and ready for class, and go home to shower.